-The EIB's role in synergies between H2020 and ESIF would be possible via InnovFin.
-The general rule is that the Bank co-finances up to 50% (of the eligible project cost!), and that the promoter needs to bring in the remaining share.
+EIB's role in synergies between H2020 and ESIF would be possible via InnovFin.
+The general rule is that the Bank co-finances up to 50% (of the eligible project cost), and that the promoter needs to bring in the remaining share.
 Grants, also from ESIF resources, can be part of that share.
-As a matter of directive, EIB funding and grants should not exceed 80-90%.
+As a matter of practice, EIB funding and grants should not exceed 80-90%.
 Blending structural funds with InnovFin money, or even EIB funding at large, may face one/combination of the following obstacles:

 - Timing/a-synchronicity: the bank needs 5-8 months as 'time to contract'.
 Before signing the contract the bank needs to comfort of the feasibility of the total eligible cost.
-This timeframe is practically impossible for ESIF grants (organizing calls, selecting etc.) - Eligibility rules often do not coincide; the Bank has specific eligibility criteria under InnovFin as to which projects can be financed, in general the projects need to be 'bankable' (self-sustainable); for the ESIF authorities respond to whatever the specific criteria of each region - State Aid rules may often be a problem, whereas for the Bank, if it is only a loan (not state guaranteed) there is no barrier
+This timeframe is practically impossible for ESIF grants (organising calls, selecting etc.). - Eligibility rules often do not coincide; the Bank has specific eligibility criteria under InnovFin as to which projects can be financed, in general the projects need to be 'bankable' (self-sustainable); for the ESIF eligibility criteria are specific to each region. - State Aid rules may introduce funding ceilings, whereas for the Bank, if it is only a loan (not state guaranteed) there is no barrier.

-As a consequence, while occasionally the issue was raised and interest was expressed but no case has ever materialised.
-Ideas for earmarking ESIF for direct co-funding InnovFin selected projects might be a way to increase synergies.
+As a consequence, while occasionally the issue was raised and interest was expressed, no case has ever materialised.